 To distribute outside the U.S., you should obtain a license by contacting a performance rights society in your respective country.

-Please note that when you submit a cover or tribute recording, you must not mention the original recording artist anywhere in your release; if you do, it will not be published by any music service.
-For more clarity on releasing cover versions via Level, please visit our Distribution Terms (Article 6, Section a).
+Please note that when you submit a cover or tribute recording, you must not mention the original recording artist anywhere in your release or else it will not be published by any music service.
+For more clarity on releasing cover versions via Level, please visit our Distribution Terms (Article 6a).

-iTunes, Amazon Music, and Napster do not accept soundalike cover songs (more and more stores are starting to take this stance as well).
 A soundalike cover is a song that sounds extremely similar to the original.
-Stores consider this content misleading and will hide these releases so customers will not purchase them by mistake.
+Stores consider this content misleading and will hide these releases so customers will not purchase them by mistake. iTunes, Amazon Music, and Napster do not accept soundalike cover songs (more stores are starting to take this stance as well).